Remove UNIMPORTANT Stop-words

 To remove a word from this list, please follow these instructions:

-1. Hovering over the word will display the delete button (x).
+- Hover over the word you want to delete - it will display the delete button (x).

 Please keep in mind, that this word is important for your insight and that is why, you want to remove it from this list of unimportant stop-words.